Published September 23, 2022

 End Sub

-In the method above, we create a new ChromePdfRenderer object and invoke the RenderHtmlAsPdf method to produce a new PDF document containing the words "Hello IronPDF! ..." from a string of HTML markup.
-Next, we delegate the saving of the file on the user's device to a separate class, called SaveService.
-We will create this class in the next step.
+In the method above, a new ChromePdfRenderer object is created and invokes the RenderHtmlAsPdf method to produce a new PDF document containing the words "Hello IronPDF! ..." from a string of HTML markup.
+Next, it will be delegated the saving of the file on the user's device to a separate class, called SaveService.
+This class will be created in the next step.

-The complete MainPage.XAML.cs file is given below.
-Please ensure that the file contents matches what's shown below before continuing to the next step:
+The complete MainPage.xaml.cs file is given below.
+Please ensure that the file contents match what's shown below before continuing to the next step:

 // Change the namespace as desired, but make sure that all source files use this same namespace,